Natural vs synthetic vitamins for immunity

 What Exactly Are Natural Vitamins?

-For instance, fruits contain vitamin C, which has accompanying bioflavonoids that enable your body to absorb and utilize the vitamin more effectively.
-This explanation illustrates one of the many cases wherein specialists recommend getting vitamins from food.
-It is almost as if nature orchestrated the optimal combinations for our wellbeing.
+As an example, fruits contain vitamin C and bioflavonoids that help your body absorb the vitamin more efficiently.
+This explanation exemplifies one of the countless instances where specialists advise obtaining vitamins from food.
+It is almost as if nature provides optimal combinations for our health.

-When I set a goal to improve my immune health, I started incorporating a wider variety of colorful fruits and vegetables into my diet in hopes of achieving a natural source of vitamins.
-I experienced an improvement not only in my wellbeing but my overall energy levels and resilience.
+After setting a goal to improve my immune health, I began consuming a greater variety of colorful fruits and vegetables, hoping to achieve a natural source of vitamins.
+I not only noticed an improvement in my wellbeing, but also in my energy levels and resilience.

 What Are Synthetic Vitamins and Why Do They Exist?

-Nevertheless, synthetic vitamins do not always have the supportive constituents that natural vitamins possess.
-For example, synthetic vitamin E is often in one form whereas natural vitamin E exists in several forms which function synergistically.
-This can affect how well the body absorbs or metabolizes the vitamin.
+However, synthetic vitamins are not always accompanied by the supportive constituents which natural vitamins possess.
+For instance, synthetic vitamin E is often in one form, whereas natural vitamin E takes several forms which function synergistically.
+This may influence bioavailability or metabolism of the vitamin in the body.

 How Do Natural and Synthetic Vitamins Support Your Immune System Differently?

-The immune system relies on various vitamins to function properly, most importantly: A, C, D, E and minerals like Zinc and Selenium.
-These nutrients can come from both natural and synthetic sources; however, their processes in the body may differ drastically.
+The immune system relies on a variety of vitamins to function properly, especially A, C, D, E and zinc and selenium.
+These nutrients can come from natural and synthetic sources, but the processes in the body may differ significantly.

 Absorption and Bioavailability

 Perhaps the most pronounced difference is with absorption or bioavailability which are one in the same.
-Natural vitamins are derived from food, which is already accompanied by cofactors and numerous other constituents that enhance absorption.
-This is advantageous in a sense you gain much more value out of lesser amounts.
+Natural vitamins are derived from food which comes with co-factors and a plethora of other constituents that aid absorption.
+This is advantageous because you receive much more value from smaller amounts.

-In some instances, synthetic equivalents may not be equally bioavailable.
-For instance, synthetic vitamin E is less effective than its natural version because its molecular structure is different.
-Likewise, synthetic forms of vitamin C usually do not get absorbed as well as their natural counterparts found in fruit.
+In some cases, synthetic counterparts may not be as bioavailable.
+For example, synthetic vitamin E is less effective than its natural counterpart because of change in molecular structure.
+In the same manner, synthetic forms of vitamin C tend to be less bioavailable than those from fruits.

 Can Synthetic Vitamins Be Just as Good?